Nonfiction at Hopkins

 Financial aid is available in the form of student loans.
 We also house a national literary & arts journal, sponsor a prestigious summer conference in Italy and Maine, and offer alumni discounts for post-graduate tuition and the summer conference.
 If you’re not interested in a degree, feel free to apply for individual courses of interest.
 To find out more about the Writing Program’s Nonfiction Concentration, read below to discover what our students have achieved, who will teach you, and what you might learn.
 Click here to find out how to apply.
 Or to speak directly with a nonfiction advisor, contact Karen Houppert, MA in Writing Associate Director, at email@example.com.

-The Master of Arts in Writing Program at Johns Hopkins focuses on the individual goals of writers and editors and their aim of publication or career building at the highest possible levels of professional or artistic achievement.
+The Master of Arts in Writing Program at Johns Hopkins focuses on the individual goals of writers and editors and their aim of publication or career-building at the highest possible levels of professional or artistic achievement.
 In Fiction and Nonfiction, we offer part-time, onsite classes in Washington, D.C., and Baltimore.
 For Science-Medical Writing, students from around the nation and world take courses or earn degrees through online and low-residency courses.
 The curriculum in all concentrations focuses on the craft of writing, led by a faculty of practicing writers and editors who excel at teaching.
 The result is a nurturing, demanding home in Washington, Baltimore, and online in which students are challenged to become dedicated, contributing citizens in the community of letters.

 In 1992, Johns Hopkins founded the MA in Writing Program in Washington, D.C., to provide professional and artistic options for adult, part-time students who chose not to interrupt a career or personal life for full-time graduate study.
-After 20 years of growth, the program offers onsite Fiction and Nonfiction classes in Washington and Baltimore and online-low-residency options in Science-Medical Writing.
+After 28 years, the program offers onsite Fiction and Nonfiction classes in Washington and Baltimore and online-low-residency options in Science-Medical Writing.
 The Writing Program is designed primarily for part-time study; full-time study is possible under special circumstances such as for international students or military veterans.
 Some students take only a course or two of interest; most seek a full Master of Arts.
 Degree candidates set their own pace to earn a 9-course MA in two to five years, with accelerated and extended options available.
 While courses are offered year-round, including in a summer term, our flexible program allows students to take a term or two off as their schedules require.